hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

         persistentVolumeClaim:
           claimName: nginx-volume-claim
 ```
 *The configuration also includes the specification for mounting the persistent volume claim (**nginx-volume-claim**) to the pod's container at the path `/tmp/dare`.
-This allows the pod to access and utilize the persistent storage provided by the PVC.*
+This allows the pod to access and utilize the persistent storage provided by the **PVC**.*

 ```css
 hector@hector-Laptop:~/Project23$ kubectl apply -f nginxdeployment.yml